 Woodlice live on land rather than in water, but they can only survive in moist conditions.
 They live mainly on decaying vegetable matter, dead insects, fungi, and occasionally on the leaves and roots of young plants.

-You normally find woodlice outside where they can hide during the day in cool, dark and damp places - under stones and flower pots, in crevices and amongst dead and rotting vegetation.
+You normally find woodlice outside where they can hide during the day in cool, dark and damp places.

 Why do they come indoors?